red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 ```

-You don't need to specify <b>isAsync</b> flag in configuration object if you use async dependencies, this is done automatically.
-You only need to specify it in annotation.
+You don't need to specify the `isAsync` flag in the configuration object if you use async dependencies; this is done automatically.
+You only need to specify it in the annotation.

-Async instances also have method to handle dependency ready status:
+Async instances also have a method to handle dependency ready status:

 ```dart
 @asyncSingleton